sasa1977/erlangelist/site/articles/eia_elixir_12.md

 ## Protocol consolidation

-Starting Elixir 1.2, protocols are consolidated by default in all build environments.
+Starting Elixir 1.2, protocols are consolidated by default in all build environments (you can change this by setting `consolidate_protocols: false` in the project config).
 As a result, the subsection "Protocol Consolidation" (page 326) becomes redundant.
 With new Elixir you don't need to worry about consolidation.

 ## Embedded build and permanent applications